-In 2018-19, the City Corporation launched a new Corporate Plan for 2018-23.
-It sets out our three aims which in turn are broken down into 12 outcomes (shown below).
-Our Plan commits us to strengthening the character, capacity and connections to the City, London and the UK for the benefit of residents, workers, learners and visitors.
-This Plan guide our thinking and decision-making, providing us with the focus to achieve sustainable systemic change during what is likely to be another period of significant change on a global, national and regional level, bringing both threats and opportunities.
-These include mitigating climate change, terrorism and cyber-crime, and countering their effects, which will all remain high priorities for the organisation.
-So too will retaining the UK's competitiveness, in the context of Brexit; increases in the cost of living; reductions in public sector spending and recovering from the impacts of COVID-19.
-We are also ensuring that we can support our residents, workers, visitors, partners and our own organisation to respond effectively to these disruptive changes.
+The City of London Corporation's Corporate Plan 2018-23 sets the strategic framework for the delivery of our services.
+Everything we do contributes to one or more elements of the Plan.
+We have three aims - to contribute to a flourishing society, support a thriving economy and shape outstanding environments -- which in turn are broken down into 12 outcomes (shown below).

-1. People are safe and feel safe.

-2. People enjoy good health and wellbeing.

-3. People have equal opportunities to enrich their lives and reach their full potential.

-4. Communities are cohesive and have the facilities they need.
+- 1. People are safe and feel safe. - 2.
+People enjoy good health and wellbeing. - 3.
+People have equal opportunities to enrich their lives and reach their full potential. - 4.
+Communities are cohesive and have the facilities they need.

-5. Businesses are trusted and socially and environmentally responsible.

-6. We have the world's best legal and regulatory framework and access to global markets.

-7. We are a global hub for innovation in finance and professional services, commerce and culture.

-8. We have access to the skills and talent we need.
+- 5. Businesses are trusted and socially and environmentally responsible. - 6.
+We have the world's best legal and regulatory framework and access to global markets. - 7.
+We are a global hub for innovation in finance and professional services, commerce and culture. - 8.
+We have access to the skills and talent we need.

-9. We are digitally and physically well-connected and responsive.

-Shape

-outstanding

-environments

-10. We inspire enterprise, excellence, creativity and collaboration.

-11. We have clean air, land and water and a thriving and sustainable natural environment.

-12. Our spaces are secure, resilient and well maintained.
+- 9. We are digitally and physically well-connected and responsive. - 10.
+We inspire enterprise, excellence, creativity and collaboration. - 11.
+We have clean air, land and water and a thriving and sustainable natural environment. - 12.
+Our spaces are secure, resilient and well maintained.

-The Plan is designed to be used as a strategic framework for the organisation.
-It has therefore been aligned to corporate strategies, service level business plans, team plans and staff appraisal forms.
-This 'golden thread' allows us to monitor the impact of everything we do has on the aims and outcomes we have identified.

-As an organisation we are committed to being relevant, responsible, reliable and radical - acting strategically and at pace in order to ensure everyone can share in the benefits we aim to create.
-This means that we must be open to unlocking the full potential of our many assets - our people, heritage, green and urban spaces, funds, data and technology; to trying new things and learning as we go; and to working with our stakeholders and partners who share our aims.
-To deliver this we have developed a number of key strategies:
+Our Corporate Plan provides the 'golden thread' enabling us to align everything we do through our corporate strategies, service level business plans, team plans and staff appraisal forms to the aims and outcomes we have identified.
+We are committed to strengthening the character, capacity and connections to the City, London and the UK for the benefit of residents, workers, learners and visitors.
+We aim to do this by being relevant, responsible, reliable and radical, acting strategically and at pace in order to ensure everyone can share in the benefits we aim to create.
+This means that we must be open to unlocking the full potential of our many assets - our people, heritage, green and urban spaces, funds, data and technology - and working with stakeholders and partners who share our aims.
+Our strategies help us to deliver this ambition, including: